noplacenoaddress/RNMnetwork/Chapter five - services.md

 >
 > *Source of income: contract, sold of all the conversations to opposites, police and governments.*

 Telecommunications for inmates is another service bind by the synthetic  telepathy network.
-Radio wave at low frequency like is voice to skull  obtained by the applications of the patent US5159703A (462.25Khz) can  bypass all kind of material utilized in construction.
+Radio wave at low frequency like is voice to skull  obtained by the applications of the patent US5159703A (462.25 KHz) can  bypass all kind of material utilized in construction.
 It's an analog but clientless semi secure telecommunication system.

+With radio waves as you can see in the image above it's possible to obtain also remote imaging.
+It's from a **MIT** [[53]](http://www.mit.edu/) research and it's called **RF Pose** [[54]](http://rfpose.csail.mit.edu/).
+But it's also possible to obtain 3D **skeletons** [[55]](https://en.wikipedia.org/wiki/Skeleton) models always through walls with something called **RF-Pose3D** [[56]](http://rfpose3d.csail.mit.edu/).
+But it's also possible to remote reading learning **sleep stages** [[57]](https://es.wikipedia.org/wiki/Arquitectura_del_sue%C3%B1o) from radio signals with something called **RF-Sleep** [[58]](http://sleep.csail.mit.edu/) and at least but not last we've got **EQ-Radio** [[59]](http://eqradio.csail.mit.edu/) that is a remote emotion recognition.

+Why i explain this in this section?
+It's obvious.
+Who contract this clientless service in reality he's also a victim.
+Because of all the technologies that i've explained above.
+With this awesome technology the owners of the network can know passions of the victims and seeing this in a criminal way it is possible to obtain ways to coerce victims.
+Reflect.

 ### External links